-The toddler years are special — some parents dread them, while others can’t wait.
-Toddlerhood is famous for causing meltdowns and tantrums, but they’re also the years where your baby will learn to talk and master the skill of walking.
-But one unexpected event some parents will have to deal with is head banging.
+The toddler years are special.
+Some parents dread them, while others can’t wait.
+Toddlerhood is famous for causing meltdowns and tantrums, but they’re also the years when your baby will learn to talk and master the skill of walking.
+But one unexpected event some parents have to deal with is head banging.

-So, because this has become a bad habit for my child, I quickly started researching how to stop toddlers from banging their heads.
-The results were interesting.
+Because this became a bad habit for my child, I quickly started researching how to stop toddlers from banging their heads.
+The results were helpful for me, and I’m confident they will be for you.

-You may be surprised to learn that head banging is fairly common.
-It’s estimated that approximately 20 percent of toddlers and babies bang their heads.
-Interestingly, boys are more likely to adopt this habit than girls — for boys, the chances increase three times more (1).
+You may be surprised to learn that head banging is common.
+It’s estimated that approximately 20% of toddlers and babies bang their heads (1).
+Interestingly, boys are more likely to adopt this habit than girls — for boys, the chances increase three times more (2).

-Toddlers banging their heads to self-sooth sounds crazy, but when reading a little further, it kind of makes sense.
-Somehow, banging their head is often a way for your toddler to relax.
-If so, they do it rhythmically as they fall asleep, while sleeping, or when they wake up during the night.
+It’s hard to believe that a toddler would bang their head to self-soothe, but when reading a little further, it kind of makes sense.
+Somehow, banging their head can be a way for your toddler to relax.
+If so, they do it rhythmically as they fall asleep, while sleeping, or when they wake up during the night (3).

-The technique differs between toddlers — some will sway back and forth on all fours, while others make a rocking motion.
-It’s believed that the rhythmic movement is similar to when you’re in a rocking chair, thus soothing the toddler (2).
+The technique differs between toddlers.
+Some will sway back and forth on all fours, while others make a rocking motion.
+The rhythmic movement is believed to be similar to rocking in a rocking chair, thus soothing the toddler (4).

 It does sound disturbing, but if your little one is otherwise healthy and happy, there’s no need to worry.

 Now onto something that makes a little more sense — frustration.
 If your toddler bangs their head during a tantrum, it’s likely to be emotions and stress they can’t otherwise communicate.
-Toddlers deal with a lot of emotions — it’s a time full of changes and a need to be independent.
+Toddlers deal with a lot of emotions.
+Toddlerhood is a time full of changes and a need to be independent (5).

-Also, not all toddlers are able to talk, which makes it challenging to express feelings.
+Also, not all toddlers can talk, making it challenging to express feelings.
 Because of this, many turn to physical actions as a way to get their frustration out, communicate, and self-soothe.

 3. Pain Relief

 Sometimes distraction is the best medicine against pain.
 Toddlers will, at times, substitute one pain for another.
-It’s not unusual for toddlers to bang their heads due to teething pain or ear infections (3).
+It’s not unusual for toddlers to bang their heads due to teething pain or ear infections.
+Alternatively, toddlers may use a hand to hit the side of their head when experiencing this type of pain.

 For some toddlers, it seems to make the pain better.
 It can, however, still be a way to communicate their distress to you.